 Understanding Supply-Side Policy in GCSE Economics

-Understanding Supply-Side Policy Supply-side policy refers to a range of measures aimed at increasing the productive capacity of an economy.
-These policies focu...
+Understanding Supply-Side Policy Supply-side policy refers to a range of measures aimed at increasing the productive capacity of the economy.
+These policies foc...

 Understanding Supply-Side Policy

-Supply-side policy refers to a range of measures aimed at increasing the productive capacity of an economy.
-These policies focus on enhancing the supply of goods and services, rather than stimulating demand.
-The primary objective is to improve economic efficiency and promote long-term growth.
+Supply-side policy refers to a range of measures aimed at increasing the productive capacity of the economy.
+These policies focus on improving the supply side of the economy, which can lead to enhanced economic growth and improved living standards.

 Definition of Supply-Side Policy